 Club Development Program

-The City of Bunbury is committed to the Club Development Program through its partnership with the Department of Sport and Recreation.
+The City of Bunbury is committed to the Club Development Program through its partnership with the Department of Local Government, Sport and Cultural Industries.
 The Club Development Officer aims to build the capacity of community based sporting and recreation clubs in the City of Bunbury and the Greater Bunbury Region.

 The City of Bunbury’s Club Development Officer is responsible for the design and implementation of a strategic program, aimed at improving communication networks between sporting clubs, the City of Bunbury, and the community as a whole with the aim to benefit the delivery of sport within the region.